 Spend money to balance emotions

-Shi is one of more than 50,000 students who have enrolled at Yi Hai Xin since it opened in 2023, more than half of them young people.
-The classes, which include African drumming, Latin dancing and wine tasting, are not only a way for students to learn new skills but also a way to relieve stress and connect with others.
+Shi is one of more than 50,000 students who have attended Yi Hai Xin since it opened in 2023, more than half of them young people.
+The classes, which include African drumming, Latin dancing and wine tasting, not only help students learn new skills but also serve as a stress reliever and a way to connect with others.

 "At first I just wanted to try tai chi," Shi said.
 “But then I signed up for everything, from drums to public speaking.
 It helped me in my work and gave me confidence.”